-- EV.9.1.1 Opening or working on accumulator containers is only allowed in the charging area and during Electrical Tech Inspection. - EV.9.1.2 Whenever the accumulator containers are opened the cell segments must be separated by using the Maintenance Plugs, see EV.3.3 - EV.9.1.3 Whenever the Accumulator or Tractive System is being worked on, appropriate insulated tools must be used. - EV.9.1.4 Safety glasses with side shields must be worn by all participating team members any time when: - a.
-Parts of the Tractive System are exposed while it is active - b.
-Work is being done on the accumulators
+- EV.10.1.1 Opening or working on Accumulator Containers is only allowed in the designated area and during Electrical Tech Inspection. - EV.10.1.2 When the Accumulator Containers are opened the cell segments must be separated by using the Maintenance Plugs, see EV.4.3 - EV.10.1.3 When working on the Accumulator or Tractive System, appropriate insulated tools must be used. - EV.10.1.4 Safety glasses with side shields must be worn by all participating team members any time when: - a.
+Parts of the Tractive System are exposed while Active - b.
+Work is performed on the Accumulators

-EV.9.2 Charging
+EV.10.2 Charging

-- EV.9.2.1 Charging tractive system accumulators is only allowed inside the designated area. - EV.9.2.2 Accumulators must be removed from the vehicle for charging within a removable accumulator container and placed on the accumulator container hand cart for charging. - EV.9.2.3 Each accumulator container(s) must have a label with the following data during charging: Team name and Electrical System Officer phone number(s). - EV.9.2.4 At least one team member who has knowledge of the charging process must stay with the accumulator(s) during charging. - EV.9.2.5 Moving accumulator cells and/or accumulator segment(s) around at the competition site is only allowed inside a completely closed accumulator container.
+- EV.10.2.1 Charging of Accumulators is only allowed inside the designated area.
+Additional site specific rules or policies may apply. - EV.10.2.2 Accumulators must be removed from the vehicle for charging within a removable Accumulator Container and placed on the Accumulator Container hand cart for charging.

+- EV.10.2.3 Each Accumulator Container(s) must have a label with the following data during charging: Team name and Electrical System Officer phone number(s). - EV.10.2.4 At least one team member who has knowledge of the charging process must stay with the Accumulator(s) during charging. - EV.10.2.5 Moving Accumulator cells and/or Accumulator Segment(s) around at the competition site is only allowed inside a completely closed Accumulator Container.

-EV.9.3 Chargers
+EV.10.3 Chargers

-- EV.9.3.1 Only chargers presented and sealed at Electrical Tech Inspection are allowed. - EV.9.3.2 All chargers must meet EITHER: - Accredited to a recognized standard (such as CE) - Team built chargers must meet all electrical requirements for the vehicle Tractive System. - EV.9.3.3 All connections of the charger(s) must be isolated and covered. - EV.9.3.4 The charger connector must incorporate an interlock such that neither side of the connector become live unless it is correctly connected to the accumulator. - EV.9.3.5 HV charging leads must be orange - EV.9.3.6 When charging, the AMS must be live and must be able to turn off the charger in the event that a fault is detected. - EV.9.3.7 When charging the accumulator, the IMD must be active and must be able to shut down the charger.
-Either the charger must incorporate an active IMD or an active IMD must be within the accumulator.
+- EV.10.3.1 Only Chargers presented and sealed at Electrical Tech Inspection are allowed. - EV.10.3.2 All Chargers must meet one of the following: - Accredited to a recognized standard (such as CE) - Team built Chargers must meet all electrical requirements for the vehicle Tractive System. - EV.10.3.3 All connections of the Charger(s) must be isolated and covered. - EV.10.3.4 The Charger connector must incorporate an interlock such that neither side of the connector become live unless it is correctly connected to the Accumulator. - EV.10.3.5 High Voltage charging leads must be orange - EV.10.3.6 The Charger must have two TSMP installed, see EV.7.4.3 - EV.10.3.7 When charging, the AMS must be live and must be able to turn off the Charger if a fault is detected. - EV.10.3.8 When charging the Accumulator, the IMD must be active and must be able to shut down the Charger.

+Either the Charger must incorporate an active IMD or an active IMD must be within the Accumulator.

-EV.9.4 Accumulator Container Hand Cart
+EV.10.4 Accumulator Container Hand Cart

-- EV.9.4.1 Teams must have a hand cart to transport their accumulators. - EV.9.4.2 The hand cart(s) must be used whenever the accumulator container(s) are transported on the competition site. - EV.9.4.3 The hand cart must be able to carry the load of the accumulator container(s). - EV.9.4.4 The hand cart must have a brake that must: - a.
+- EV.10.4.1 Teams must have a Hand Cart to transport their Accumulator(s). - EV.10.4.2 The Hand Cart(s) must be used when the Accumulator Container(s) are transported on the competition site. - EV.10.4.3 The Hand Cart must be able to carry the load of the Accumulator Container(s). - EV.10.4.4 The Hand Cart must have a brake that must: - a.
 Only be released using a dead man type switch (where the brake is always on except when released by pushing and holding a handle) - b.
-Be capable to stop the fully loaded accumulator container hand cart.
+Be capable to stop the Hand Cart with a fully loaded Accumulator Container.

-EV.10 ELECTRICAL SYSTEM DOCUMENTATION
+EV.11 ELECTRICAL SYSTEM DOCUMENTATION

-EV.10.1 Electrical System Form (ESF)
+EV.11.1 Electrical System Form - ESF

-EV.10.1.1 Prior to the event all teams must submit clearly structured documentation of their entire electrical system (including control and Tractive System) on the Electrical System Form (ESF).
+EV.11.1.1 Prior to the event all teams must submit clearly structured documentation of their entire electrical system (including control and Tractive System) on the Electrical System Form (ESF).

-Passing the ESF does not mean that you automatically pass Electrical Technical Inspection with the described items / parts.
+Approval of the ESF does not mean that the team will automatically pass Electrical Technical Inspection with the described items / parts.